mora-ehidne/moras_camp9_notes/2 Backend/Next.js/Next.js.md

 Example: a URL of `localhost:3000/dashboard/settings` corresponds to the path of `/app/dashboard/settings`.
 A home URL (`localhost:3000/`) corresponds to the path of `/app`.

-The component that will be served from the corresponding folder depends on the components present in that folder and the status of the GET request sent to the server.
+What will be served from the corresponding folder depends on the `.tsx` files present in that folder and the status of the GET request.

 ![[Next.js_route-segments-to-path-segments.png]]

 ## Router Components

 There are reserved names for `.tsx` files that get treated specially by the Next.js router.

-Depending on the `.tsx` files present in the corresponding folder and the status of the GET request sent to the server, a specific `.tsx` file will get served.
+One of these files will be served in response to a GET request depending on which one of the files is present in the corresponding folder and the status of the GET request.

-Some of these are:
 - `page.tsx` - gets served when the GET request is successful
 - `layout.tsx` - wraps `page.tsx` and can hold additional components.
 If present, gets served instead of `page.tsx`
 - `error.tsx` - gets served when an error is thrown within the folder